wp-cli/handbook/governance.md

 As of December 2017, WP-CLI is a [formal WordPress project](https://make.wordpress.org/core/2016/12/28/supporting-the-future-of-wp-cli/).

-Practically-speaking, this means we get to take advantage of the WordPress project's people and software infrastructure:
+Practically speaking, this means we get to take advantage of the WordPress project's people and software infrastructure:

 * Much of the WP-CLI documentation is hosted on the wordpress.org domain.
 * We get to use the `#cli` channel in the [WordPress Slack organization](https://make.wordpress.org/chat/).
 * If we need help with something, we can ask.
-* A couple core committers ([dd32](https://github.com/dd32) and [pento](https://github.com/pento)) have ownership permissions to the WP-CLI GitHub organization, in the unlikely event everyone else gets hit by a bus.
+* Two core committers ([dd32](https://github.com/dd32) and [pento](https://github.com/pento)) have ownership permissions to the WP-CLI GitHub organization, in the unlikely event everyone else gets hit by a bus.

 Other than this, WP-CLI operates independently.